jswymer/mydoctest/articles/finance-setup-cash-flow-analyses.md

 To use a manual process:
 1. Search for **Cash Flow Setup**, and then choose the related link.
-2. Expand the **Cortana Intelligence** FastTab, and then fill in the fields as necessary.
+2. Expand the **Cortana Intelligence** FastTab, and then fill in the fields.

 To turn on Cortana Intelligence for a cash flow forecast:
 1. Search for **Cash Flow Forecasts**, and then choose the related link.